awslabs/aws-service-catalog-products/governance-at-scale-account-factory/aws-service-catalog-account-creation/v3/README.md

 This product is used to create a commercial AWS Account and bootstrap it using `aws-service-catalog-puppet` so you can provision products into the account

 ## Usage
-Before provisioning this product, account-bootstrap-shared-product and account-creation-shared-product must both be provisioned into the same account, These two products build some resources needed for this product to work.
-They alos provision the SSM parameters with the correct ARNs so this works without copy and pasting.
+Before provisioning this product, the account-bootstrap-shared product and the account-creation-shared product must both be provisioned into the same account, These two products build some resources needed for this product to work.
+They also provision the SSM parameters with the correct ARNs so this works without copy and pasting.

 ## Parameters
 The list of parameters for this template: